arniebarnie/ArnieScriber/README.md

 # Multi-Playlist Video Scraper + Transcription Tool

-This tool allows you to scrape multiple profiles/playlists from any site that yt-dlp supports and transcribe the videos using Whisper from OpenAI.
+ArnieScriber allows you to scrape multiple profiles/playlists from any site that yt-dlp supports and transcribe the videos using Whisper from OpenAI.

 ## Installation